 On March 13, 2002, we also entered into change of control employment agreements with the Named Executive Officers and certain other key corporate and operating unit employees, a number of whom had pre-existing employment contracts.
 The change of control employment agreements will become effective upon a "change of control" (as defined in the change of control employment agreements) of Quanta.
-The change of control employment agreements provide that, following a change of control, if Quanta terminates the executive's employment other than for "cause" (as defined in the change of control employment agreements), the executive terminates his employment for "good reason" (as defined in the change of control employment agreements) or the executive's employment terminates due to death or disability, Quanta will pay certain amounts to the executive that vary with the level of the executive's responsibility and the terms of the executive's prior employment arrangements.
+The change of control employment agreements provide that, following a change of control, if we terminate the executive's employment other than for "cause" (as defined in the change of control employment agreements), the executive terminates his employment for "good reason" (as defined in the change of control employment agreements) or the executive's employment terminates due to death or disability, we will pay certain amounts to the executive that vary with the level of the executive's responsibility and the terms of the executive's prior employment arrangements.

 The change of control employment agreements provide for payment of an amount equal to all salary, bonus and other compensation due the executive at termination, plus, in the case of Mr. Trawick and certain other employees, two or, in the case of Messrs.
-Colson, Haddox and Wilson, Ms. Gordon and certain other employees, three times the sum of the executive's base salary and "highest annual bonus" (as defined in the change of control employment agreements).
-Additionally, all stock options, restricted stock or other awards made under Quanta's stock incentive plans will become fully vested, and the executive's outstanding stock options will remain exercisable as if the executive remained employed by Quanta for, in the case of Mr. Trawick and certain other employees, two or, in the case of Messrs.
-Colson, Haddox and Wilson, Ms. Gordon and certain other employees, three years following the executive's termination.
-The change of control employment agreements also provide that Quanta will continue the executive's health and welfare benefits for, in the case of Mr. Trawick and certain other employees, two or, in the case of Messrs.
-Colson, Haddox and Wilson, Ms. Gordon and certain other employees, three years after the executive's termination.
+Colson, Haddox, Wilson and Jensen and certain other employees, three times the sum of the executive's annual base salary and "highest annual bonus" (as defined in the change of control employment agreements).
+Additionally, all stock options, restricted stock or other awards made under our stock incentive plans will become fully vested, and the executive's outstanding stock options will remain exercisable as if the executive remained employed by us for, in the case of Mr. Trawick and certain other employees, two or, in the case of Messrs.
+Colson, Haddox, Wilson and Jensen and certain other employees, three years following the executive's termination.
+The change of control employment agreements also provide that we will continue the executive's health and welfare benefits for, in the case of Mr. Trawick and certain other employees, two or, in the case of Messrs.
+Colson, Haddox, Wilson and Jensen and certain other employees, three years after the executive's termination.
 The executive also will be considered to have remained employed for purposes of determining eligibility for retiree medical benefits until the expiration of, in the case of Mr. Trawick and certain other employees, two or, in the case of Messrs.
-Colson, Haddox and Wilson, Ms. Gordon and certain other employees, three years following the executive's termination.
-Quanta will also provide the executive with outplacement services as selected by the executive.
+Colson, Haddox, Wilson and Jensen and certain other employees, three years following the executive's termination.
+We will also provide the executive with outplacement services as selected by the executive.

-The change of control employment agreements also provide that Quanta will make a gross up payment to the executive if payments under the change of control employment agreement (or otherwise) would be deemed "excess parachute payments" under Internal Revenue Code Section 280G and subject to the excise tax imposed by Internal Revenue Code Section 4999 in an amount equal to the excise tax imposed upon the payments.
+The change of control employment agreements also provide that we will make a gross up payment to the executive if payments under the change of control employment agreement (or otherwise) would be deemed "excess parachute payments" under Internal Revenue Code Section 280G of the Internal Revenue Code of 1986, as amended (the Code) and subject to the excise tax imposed by Section 4999 of the Code in an amount equal to the excise tax imposed upon the payments.